 Public Financial Disclosure Review Curriculum

-This page brings together training videos and OGE resources in the form of a learning curriculum designed to educate ethics officials on how to designate confidential filers and how to review confidential financial disclosure reports.
+This page brings together training videos and OGE resources in the form of a learning curriculum designed to educate ethics officials on how to review public financial disclosure reports.

 Confidential Financial Disclosure Guide Resources

 Confidential Financial Disclosure Report (OGE Form 450) (PDF) | (accessible PDF) | (XLS)

 This form is used by executive branch employees who are less senior than public filers to report their financial interests as well as other interests outside the government.
 (For individuals using a pre-2010 version of Adobe: To save the form, use the "Save as" option.)
 Do not use the "Save a Copy" option, because this option will lock the form, preventing you from making changes.)